-I have continued to work as a counsellor and trainer with the Rape Crisis Centre in Sligo for the past 16 years.
+I continued to work as a counsellor and trainer with the Rape Crisis Centre in Sligo for 21 years.
 During this time I trained for 5 years to become a Gestalt Psychotherapist.
 I have found Gestalt Therapy to be an effective counselling method both personally and professionally for a wide range of issues and I also have particular experience and expertise in sexual abuse, domestic violence, depression, anxiety, eating disorders, addiction, sexuality and group work.

 Throughout my counselling career I have been continually in awe of people's ability overcome difficulties.
 Their capacity to grow and change when given a safe, creative space to explore themselves, their relationships and their world.
 I believe that everyone has the capacity and resources to heal and grow, sometimes we need support along the way.
 I feel I provide that safe space and bring competence, warmth, energy and humour to my practice.